 Fasanara's Board of Directors has entrusted the Senior Managers Committee with overseeing the enforcement of Fasanara's ESG Policy.
-At the company level, each team is responsible for integrating ESG practices and considerations into their existing processes.
-In particular, the Senior Managers Committee is supported in its the responsibilities by Investment Committee and the Risk Committee, as appropriate, when considering approval of an investment and/or originator.
+At the company level, each

 The Fasanara Risk Committee is responsible for ensuring that ESG risks and factors are considered when onboarding originators.